Biocide:

 Concentrations as low as 0.15 ppb are capable of disrupting a hormone mechanism that is nearly identical in frogs and humans.

 Products containing triclosan react with chlorinated water to produce chloroform.
-This happens under normal household conditions.

 So far, all products tested produce either chloroform or other chlorinated byproducts.